jerickBilalat/church-admin-app/README.md

 # Administration Web Application

-Administration Web Application that is currently begin develope with React, Redux, Express, and MongoDB.
 This project is the culmination of my 3 months and counting, learnig the MERN stack from various resources that are listed below.
+It is **currently in developement**

 ## Learning Resources